-During the year ended December 31, 2020, and 2019, we recorded net losses on dispositions of real estate assets primarily due to the disposal of certain irrigation improvements on certain of our farms, partially offset during the year ended December 31, 2020, by net gains recognized on the sale of irrigation pivots on two of our farms that were replaced.
+During both years ended December 31, 2021 and 2020, we recorded net losses on dispositions of real estate assets primarily due to the disposal of certain irrigation and other improvements on certain of our farms.

-The net property and casualty recovery recorded during the years ended December 31, 2020 and 2019 related to insurance recoveries received for certain irrigation improvements that were damaged due to natural disasters.
+The net property and casualty recovery recorded during the years ended December 31, 2021 and 2020 related to insurance recoveries received for certain improvements that were damaged due to natural disasters.

-During the year ended December 31, 2020, we recognized a loss in an unconsolidated entity of approximately \$4,000.
-We first acquired an interest in this entity during the three months ended September 30, 2019; there was no material gain or loss recognized during the year ended December 31, 2019.
+During the years ended December 31, 2021 and 2020, we recognized a loss from investments in an unconsolidated entity of approximately \$61,000 and \$4,000, respectively.

-During the year ended December 31, 2020, the aggregate dividends paid on our Series B Preferred Stock and Series C Preferred Stock increased over that of the prior year due to additional shares issued and outstanding during the current year.
-In addition, during the year ended December 31, 2020, we also wrote off approximately \$44,000 of offering costs related to redemptions of our Series B Preferred Stock.
+During the year ended December 31, 2021, the aggregate dividends paid on our Series B Preferred Stock and Series C Preferred Stock increased over that of the prior year due to additional shares issued and outstanding during the current year.